hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 }
 ```

-We're setting a few more arguments this time.
+This resource includes a few more arguments.
 The name and machine type are
 simple strings, but `boot_disk` and `network_interface` are more complex blocks.
 You can see all of the available options [in the
 documentation](https://www.terraform.io/docs/providers/google/r/compute_instance.html).
-For this example, we'll use a Debian operating system, and the VPC Network we
+For this example, your compute instance will use a Debian operating system, and
-created earlier.
-Notice how we refer to the network's name property with
+will be connected to the VPC Network you created earlier.
+Notice how this
+configuration refers to the network's name property with
 `google_compute_network.vpc_network.name` --
 `google_compute_network.vpc_network` is the ID, matching the values in the block
 that defines the network, and `name` is a property of that resource.